learnweb/moodle-repository_owncloud/README.md

 ## Installation

 Installing this plugin is a relatively technical endeavour.
-If you run into problems, please have a look at the [Moodle Wiki page of this plugin](https://docs.moodle.org/en/ownCloud_Repository#Troubleshooting).
+If you run into problems, please have a look at the [Troubleshooting section in the Moodle Wiki page of this plugin](https://docs.moodle.org/en/ownCloud_Repository#Troubleshooting).
-Maybe your issue is documented there.
+Maybe your issue is covered there.

 This plugin requires configuration in ownCloud (add Moodle as an allowed client) as well as in Moodle (add ownCloud servers to which users will be able to connect).

 **1. Add Moodle as a client to ownCloud**

+*Prerequisites:
-*Prerequisites: Current ownCloud installation (Recommended: Version 10+) with enabled HTTPS and the [oauth2 ownCloud app](https://github.com/owncloud/oauth2).*
+Current ownCloud installation (recommended: version 10.0.1+) with enabled HTTPS and the [oauth2 ownCloud app](https://github.com/owncloud/oauth2).
+Alternatively, a current Nextcloud installation (recommended: version 13.0.1+) on HTTPS.*

 Log in as an administrator.
 Go to `Settings ► User authentication` and add your Moodle installation as a client: